ThePHPF/pie-design/README.md

 #### `upgrade {?{ext-name}{?:version-constraint}{?@dev-branch-name}}`

-Attempts to upgrade all installed versions to the latest available ones on GitHub (unless their major version has changed) If a specific package is specified, only attempt to upgrade that specific one.
+Attempts to upgrade all installed versions to the latest available ones on GitHub (unless their major version has changed).
+If a specific package is specified, only attempt to upgrade that specific one.

 ### CLI Options